-As illustrated in the existing conditions photos on the next page, although there are consistent sidewalks, in many locations they are not buffered from moving traffic, and long crosswalks make walking in some areas uncomfortable.
+As illustrated in the existing conditions photos on the review of the data, the general peak hours occurred in many locations they are not buffered from moving areas uncomfortable.
 The speed of traffic and lack of separated bike facilities make cycling on the corridor today infeasible for many except the most skilled riders.